University Staff Members

 Mr Johnny Stewart

 Johnny graduated from the School of Communication at Jordanstown with a BSc Honours degree in Communication with Public Relations.
 He works as a communication professional at Weber Shandwick, providing advice and guidance on media and political engagement.
-Johnny joined the Committee for NIGAG (Northern Ireland Government Affairs Group) taking over the role of Vice Chair at the recent 2014 AGM.
+Johnny joined the Committee for NIGAG (Northern Ireland Government Affairs Group).